Congruence relations of GSpin Shimura varieties: Statement of the congruence relation conjecture

-Over the special fiber $\mathscr{S}_k$, this is more complicated since neither the source nor the target projections is finite so we don't know that the irreducible components all have the same dimension with the Shimura variety.
-But over the $\mu$- ordinary locus the story is much simpler.
-Define $p-Isog^{ord}$ to be inverse image of $\mathscr{S}^{ord}_k$ under the source or the target map.
-As above, define the ordinay version of algebra of cycles: $A_{\mathbb{Q}}(p-Isog^{ord}_E)$ and $\mathbb{Q}[p-Isog^{ord}_k]$.
-Then Moonen proved that the above lemma is still true for $\mathbb{Q}[p-Isog^{ord}_k]$.
-Again, this is because over the ordinary locus, the source or the target morphism is also finite and flat.
+Over the special fiber $\mathscr{S}_k$, it is more complicated since neither the source nor the target is finite.
+But over the $\mu$-ordinary locus the story is simpler.
+Define $p-Isog_k^{ord}$ to be the inverse image of $\mathscr{S}_k^{ord}$ under the source of the the target map.
+Following the same recipe above, there is the algebra $\mathbb{Q}[p-Isog^{ord}_k]$.
+Moonen proved that the above lemma is still true for $\mathbb{Q}[p-Isog_k^{ord}]$, i.e. the underlying subspace of this algebra is the same as the space spanned by the irreducible components of $p-Isog^{ord}_k$.
+There is a map